TheNexusAvenger/Nexus-LU-Launcher/README.md

 ## Custom Download Location
 By default, Nexus LU Launcher will download files to a directory named `.nlul` in your user directory.
-This can be changed by setting `NLULHome` in your system's environment variables.
-See other guides on how to do this for your specific operating system.
+This can be changed in the "Settings" tab.

 # Building
 Nexus LEGO Universe Launcher requires .NET 5.0 to be installed